-Sitting puts the most pressure on the back.
+Scientists estimate that Americans spend about 8 to 10 hours a day sitting.
+Sitting can put excessive pressure on the back.
 Chairs should either have straight backs or low-back support.
 If possible, chairs should swivel to avoid twisting at the waist, have arm rests, and adjustable backs.
-While sitting, the knees should be a little higher than the hip, so a low stool or hassock is useful to put the feet on.
-A small pillow or rolled towel behind the lower back helps relieve pressure while either sitting or driving.
+A stool is useful to put your feet on.
+A small pillow or rolled towel behind the lower back can relieve pressure while sitting.

 For an activity that you do only once in a while, such as moving furniture or building a patio, consider hiring someone to do the work.
 Lifting loads over 55 pounds and lifting more than 25 times a day increases lower back pain significantly.
 The extra money that you spend to hire someone will probably be much less than the cost of a back injury.